-HTC 8XT is Ting's first Windows Phone device, now available for pre-orderAlex Wagner - Deputy Managing Editor, News Desk
+HTC 8XT is Ting's first Windows Phone device, now available for pre-orderAlex Wagner - Editorial Director of News and Content

 Ting has been promising that Windows Phone 8 was coming soon to its service for quite a while now, and today the Sprint MVNO finally delivered.
 Ting today announced that it's now accepting pre-orders for the HTC 8XT, the very same Windows Phone 8 handset that Sprint will begin selling tomorrow.